powercomp750/SRMInsider/README.md

 We chose campus navigation since new students aka freshers don't know anything about college venues like campus buildings, hostels, offices.

 This project is designed to assist them and provide an effortless navigation experience.
 In my team, lead members assigned me for same thing to design that solution for problem.
-Basically this subject is project based so internal marks are evaluted by assignements, activites and performance of project which is created.
+Basically this subject is project based so internal marks are evaluated by assignments, activities and performance of project which is created.

 You can personally dm me for further enquires regarding team and project design.
 For now let's proceed with prototype...

-## SRMInsider

-I choose website instead of app since websites are super easy to design, implement and is less hassle to work with.
-Website has only frontend part, using plain resources.
-There is nothing like backend, databases and pages are designed for illustration.

 ## Runtime / Installation